thephpleague/period/docs/4.0/comparing.md

 public function intersect(Period $period): Period
 ~~~

 An Period overlaps another if it shares some common part of the datetime continuum.
 This method returns the amount of the overlap as a Period object, only if they actually do overlap.
-If they do not overlap or abut, then an Exception is thrown.
+If they do not overlap, then an `Period\Exception` is thrown.

 <p class="message-info">Before getting the intersection, make sure the <code>Period</code> objects, at least, overlap each other.</p>